 Mechanical problems with conceptually simple mechanical solutions exist, but they are rare.
-While structure does matter sometimes, the evidence overall guides us away from getting our knickers in a collective knot over most of the popular structuralist theories.
+While structure does matter sometimes, the evidence overall guides us away from getting our knickers in a collective knot over most of the popular structuralist ideas about pain and injury.

 There is a flavour of structuralism for every degree of gullibility, I’m afraid.

-“Upper cervical” (NUCCA) chiropractors believe that nearly all problems not only originate solely in the top-most spinal joint, but that they have the skill to reliably correct all of these problems by manipulating that joint.
-This is hard for many people to swallow, but there is still clearly a market for the service — many patients are charmed by such an elegant-seeming explanation for everything that’s ever gone wrong with them.
+For instance, “upper cervical” (NUCCA) chiropractors believe that many if not most health problems not only originate solely from dysfunction of the top-most spinal joint, but that they have the skill to reliably correct all of these problems just by manipulating that joint.
+This is a classic “extraordinary claim,” hard for many people to swallow, but there is still clearly a market for the service: many patients are charmed by such an elegant-seeming explanation for everything that’s ever gone wrong with them.

-Savvier patients are still likely to fall hook, line, and sinker for exactly the same kind of thinking when they encounter it in a massage therapist’s office.
-A short leg diagnosis certainly sounds like a plausible explanation to a lot of people.
-Only a few more cynical patients will dismiss it.
-More than a few times people have come to me rolling their eyes about the short leg diagnosis, usually because they simply failed to get any benefit from buying expensive therapy for it, not because they were aware of any problem with the idea itself.
+Savvier patients are still likely to fall hook, line, and sinker for exactly the same kind of thinking when they encounter a tamer form of it in a massage therapist’s office.
+A short leg diagnosis certainly sounds like a plausible explanation for back pain to a lot of people.
+Only the most cynical patients will doubt it.
+Many patients have complained to me about this diagnosis, but only usually because they simply failed to get any benefit from buying expensive therapy for it, not because they were aware of any problem with the idea itself.

-But even a hardened skeptic will often happily swallow a dubious structural diagnosis when it comes from a doctor reviewing an MRI report — indeed, they will probably swallow it because it comes from a doctor reviewing an MRI report.
+Many hardened skeptics will happily swallow a dubious structural diagnosis when it comes from a doctor reviewing an MRI report — indeed, they will probably swallow it because it comes from a doctor reviewing an MRI report.
 High-tech medicine is persuasive!
 Unfortunately, the source doesn’t make it any more true.
 Countless studies have now shown how misleading MRI can be, how often it reveals harmless structural features and abnormalities that get blown way out of proportion by naive doctors who are just as keen on an easy explanation as the patient is.

-It’s important to understand that there is not really any particular reason for us to believe that we will easily find good advice about aches, pains and injuries.
+It’s important to understand that there is not really any particular reason for us to believe that we will easily find good advice about aches, pains, and injuries.
 Unfortunately, most patients seeking care for a knee problem or a shoulder problem don’t realize at first that it may be surprisingly difficult to get good help.
-If their problem proves to be a stubborn one, it may take them several months or even years before they become more cynical and savvy.
-Along the way, they invariably encounter a lot of structuralism, which they slowly but surely become more and more suspicious of — yet they will lack the expertise to challenge it.
+If their problem proves to be a stubborn one, it can take several months or even years before to get more cynical and savvy.
+Along the way, they invariably encounter a lot of structuralism, which they slowly but surely become more and more suspicious of — and yet they will lack the expertise to effectively challenge it.

 In the following section I will try to address the question of how common structuralism really is.
 (Spoiler alert: super common!)
 In this section, I’ll look at specific healthcare professionals and their relationship to structuralism.

 But it took this patient five years of searching to find just two non-structuralists!
 We were the first he’d ever encountered.

-Family doctors have a proven poor track record in these matters — musculoskeletal medicine, that is.46 They really know quite little, and so they fall into the mental convenience of structuralism easily, just because they’ve never really thought about it one way or the other.
-And orthopaedic surgeons are (appropriately) preoccupied with building their surgical expertise, and so their knowledge is quite naturally slanted towards structuralism.
+Family doctors have a proven poor track record in these matters — musculoskeletal medicine, that is.77 They really know quite little, and so they fall into the mental convenience of structuralism easily, just because they’ve never really thought about it one way or the other.

 Chiropractors are structuralists pretty much by definition: the profession exists to “adjust” alleged biomechanical problems with the spine and other joints.

 Physical therapists (physiotherapists in Canada) are notorious for their preoccupation with the mechanics of the body.
-I believe that they have fallen into this trap because they do not have clearly defining methodology.
+I believe that they have fallen into this trap particularly hard because they do not have clearly defining methodology.
 Massage therapists massage, chiropractors crack, surgeons cut … but what do physiotherapists do?
-They are generalists, cherry-picking from a wide variety of therapies, such as strengthening exercises or ultrasound treatments.
+They are generalists, cherry-picking from a wide variety of therapies such as strengthening exercises or ultrasound treatments.
 This is both an obvious strength and a weakness.
 I have often had the impression that physiotherapists quite literally focus on structuralism because it gives them something to do — something to diagnose, something to therapize, a nice clear theme for their clinical choices.
 This approach drives plenty of patient satisfaction,78 but is not especially effective.79

-Massage therapists are not well-trained in most jurisdictions — and even where training standards are higher, massage therapists barely scratch the surface of rehabilitation science — and so they tend to fall into structuralism because they lack the education they need to deconstruct it, and embracing it is the easiest way for them to feel more competent.
+Massage therapists are not well-trained in most places, and even where training standards are higher, massage therapists barely scratch the surface of pain and rehabilitation science — and so they tend to fall into structuralism because they lack the education they need to deconstruct it, and embracing it is the easiest way for them to feel more competent.
 For instance, “diagnosing” and “treating” postural dysfunction is an easy way to sound like you’re providing “medical massage.”
-The unfortunate reality is that most massage therapists, although their work may produce many minor benefits (see Does Massage Therapy Work?), simply do not have the academic chops to even try to explain complex musculoskeletal problems.
+The unfortunate reality is that most massage therapists simply do not have the academic chops to even try to explain complex musculoskeletal problems.

 Who does that leave?
-What kind of professional is likely to look for explanations more complex and less satisfying that the easy but incorrect answers of structuralism?
+What kind of professional is likely to look for explanations more complex and less satisfying than the easy but often incorrect answers of structuralism?

 A common complaint about this article is that I make a straw man argument: a case against an imaginary kind of professional.
 Hardly anyone is actually a structuralist, the argument goes, and no good professional really exaggerates the importance of biomechanical factors.
-Ironically and absurdly, the same accusers usually then go to angrily defend their own pet structuralist therapy from my criticisms.
+(Ironically and absurdly, the same accusers often then angrily defend their own pet structuralist therapy from my criticisms.)

-This topic is highly controversial, and has sparked heated debates in every possible context, from scientific journals to Facebook.
+This topic is controversial and has sparked many heated debates in every possible context, from scientific journals to Facebook.
 The majority of the social media kerfuffles I’ve seen — and I’ve seen hundreds — have been fights about the validity of one structuralist sacred cow or another.
 Numbers are impossible (without some research that won’t ever be done), but my experience strongly suggests that structuralism is not only common but still the dominant way of thinking about musculoskeletal pain.
-And I’m hardly alone in that opinion.
-Here’s a supportive reader report from the UK:

 Lederman’s “The Myth of Core Stability” has been available on our physiotherapy website for years, and yet I still hear the same old core stability nonsense churned out on a daily basis.
 My biggest gripe is why the universities (over here in England anyway) keep on teaching the same old syllabus, and don’t evolve their courses in line with current evidence.
 There is still a huge emphasis on passive treatments and different ways in which we can ‘fix’ our patients it’s scary.
 And until we start to produce physios with a different schooling and a different mindset, unfortunately I can’t see there being much of a paradigm shift in the near or distant future.